ethanplee14/access/apps/web/README.md

   - Update: Went with slate.js.
 Offers typescript supports and a lot of easy customization.
 In beta, but mature enough to adopt
 - [React digraph editor by uber](https://github.com/uber/react-digraph)
 - [iframe usage specifications](https://blog.bitsrc.io/best-practices-in-using-iframes-with-react-6193feaa1e08)
+- Raindrop uses iframes a bit differently from a preview.system source.
+They can load web pages even if it's blocked by iframe policy.... sus. investigate further.
+Will put iframe system on hold for now.
 - [Keysely - If ever need to phase out prisma](https://github.com/depot/kysely-planetscale)